 Keeping a Connection with Students and Their Families

-This may be the most important aspect of retention.
+This may be the most important aspect of music student retention.
 But how can this best be done in today’s environment?
 Among the ideas:

 - Use online tools (Zoom, Microsoft Teams, Skype, etc.) to schedule video meetings with parents and students.

 - Use online surveys in Google Forms or other tools to get feedback on the year or gauge interest in aspects of next year (what instrument do you want to play, what repertoire might be fun to add).

 - Utilize social media – Students may be able to help with this.
 Photos or videos from the year can be shared.
 Students can guide where the best places are to post, whether Instagram, Twitter or elsewhere.
 They may even add a story about their positive experiences in music class in apps like Snapchat.
 You also can invite younger students to join established social media groups, such as adding eighth graders to the high school groups.

 - Do online contests – Many community groups are doing this, so you may find examples.
 This could include encouraging students to share with their teachers how much time they practiced in a week.
 Students with the most practice time are then recognized on social media.
 With parent permission you may be able to post videos of those students playing music at home.

 - Send regular emails or text messages to parents and students – Information can be sent through some learning management systems, or you could utilize other management programs like Cut Time.

 - Use old-fashioned mail – Many parents will read letters or notices sent via postal service, and it is a way to communicate in areas with spotty internet.

 - Make phone calls – It is more time consuming, but this is a direct and effective way to reach out to students and families, particularly any students who may be considering dropping music.

 It may help to take a look at the most publicized activities in a school to get an idea of how best to share student achievements.
 For example, there are many high schools that will promote seniors who have made commitments to continue playing sports in college – Division I, II & III.